danehale0612/urMovieReviews-CapstoneProject/README.md

--set popover to display from the bottom (completed) -have UrMovieReviews display (title, Ur Grade, RT Score, Year Released, Date Watched, Rating) - (completed) -have popover display (review, runtime, release date, director, writer, actors, plot) - (completed) -add a rating (drop down or radio button) menu
+-set popover to display from the bottom (completed) -have UrMovieReviews display (title, Ur Grade, RT Score, Year Released, Date Watched, Rating) - (completed) -have popover display (review, runtime, release date, director, writer, actors, plot) - (completed) -add a rating plugin and have it go to JSON object and display on table (completed) -add a input for entering the data (maybe with a jquery plugin) (completed)
-	-make a function that will divide a 1 through 10 rating by 10 and spit out a percentage -call that function under the "Ur Grade" header
--add a input for entering the data (maybe with a jquery plugin) -Style the page
-	-movie info inside of form (currently working on) -add header to top of app
-	-add header title for table

-Phase 3:
+still need to work on for full proposed functionality:

+-Table sorting the date Watched column needs to be fixed

+Phase 3  (functionality passed what I proposed for this capstone project):
 This phase will be to add a social aspect to the reviews.
 I am thinking of having it where when I write a review it will either post a facebook status to check out this review or I will push this review to a facebook note and update mystatus to read the review.